Have you ever tried to place the longest Starbucks order possible, or wondered what the most complicated coffee order might look like?

 So, how many calories, caffeine, and sugar does this longest Starbucks order has?

-By comparison, a standard Venti Caramel Crunch Frappuccino without customization contains 570 calories, including 210 calories from 15 grams of fat and 75 mg of cholesterol.
+By comparison, a standard Venti Caramel Crunch Frappuccino without customization contains 570 calories.

 If the barista mixes the customized version of the Caramel Crunch Frappuccino according to the listed specifications, it will exceed the standard measures for a Venti cup in every category.

-Each banana, weighing 37.5 grams, adds 75 calories, 16 grams of carbs, 1 gram of fat, and 2 grams of protein to the drink.
+- Each banana adds 75 calories, 16 grams of carbs, 1 gram of fat, and 2 grams of protein to the drink.

 How To Make Starbucks's Longest Order At Home